DWI Attorneys in Utah

 Commercial Driver: It is illegal to operate a commercial vehicle with a BAC of 0.04 percent or higher.
 You will face license suspension and criminal penalties (see above).
 Law enforcement can prohibit any commercial driver from driving for 24 hours if he or she has a BAC of or over 0.01 percent.

-DWI Automobile Impoundment: Upon your first DWI conviction, your car can be impounded for a period of one to 30 days at your expense.
+DUI Automobile Impoundment: Upon your first DUI conviction, your car can be impounded for a period of one to 30 days at your expense.

-- Pay a $230 DWI impound fee in addition to any other taxes or fees due.
+• Pay a $230 DUI impound fee in addition to any other taxes or fees due.

 Insurance: Your insurance costs will probably increase considerably, perhaps even for your entire family.
 Your insurance carrier may drop you, forcing you to find more expensive coverage.
 If you have to drive for your job, your employer’s insurance rates may go up as well.

-More Severe Consequences: More severe criminal actions are taken for DWI with a passenger under the age of 16 years, and DWI with an injury or a fatal crash.
+More Severe Consequences: More severe criminal actions are taken for DUI with a passenger under the age of 16 years, and DUI with an injury or a fatal crash.